 Rolo's goal is cloudy again.
-The inscription warns against pursuing dreams, but it's cryptic and ambiguous, filling both Rolo and the reader with uncertainty.
-He then rejoins Zira, turning his journey back toward home.
+The inscription warns against pursuing your dreams, but it's cryptic and ambiguous, filling both Rolo and the reader with uncertainty.
+Then he rejoins Zira, turning his journey back toward home.

 Chapter 39.
 ACF Closing In